Transforma logo

 Technologies

 Transforma Insights’ IoT forecasts include splits between the various connectivity technologies as follows: 2G, 3G, 4G, 5G mMTC, 5G non-mMTC, LPWA (non-mMTC), Satellite, Short Range, and Other.
+This section discusses which technologies will be used in the grid operations application group.

 Revenue

 This part of the report discusses the market growth in terms of revenue (module revenue, service wrap revenue, and VAC revenue).
-Transforma Insights estimates that the revenue in the Grid Operations Application Group will grow at a CAGR of 15%.
+Transforma Insights estimates that the revenue in the Grid Operations Application Group will grow at a CAGR of 13%.

 • ABB